NTPCUG meets monthly at

 In-Person meetings are typically also held via ZOOM or Microsoft TEAMS teleconferencing.

-Here is what we plan for our Saturday, April 19, 2025 meeting …
+Here is what we did at our Saturday, June 21, 2025 meeting …

 ———————————————————————————————–